ykaragol/ember-testing-notes/README.md

-This readme file outlines the structure details of the contents of this notes.
+This readme outlines the structure of the contents.